Mystery of Crowning: West Syriac Rite

-The Maronite Church, a West Syriac Rite Eastern Catholic Church, celebrates the two marriage services of betrothal and crowning.
+The Maronite Church, a West Syriac Rite Eastern Catholic church, celebrates the two marriage services of betrothal and crowning.
 In Maronite practice, the Mystery of Crowning is also called "The Rite of Legal Crowning".
 The liturgy of the crowning is accompanied by multiple prayers, Psalms, and hymns that intend to emphasize the solemnity of the service; Ephrem the Syrian's "Christ the Heavenly Bridegroom" is recited.
 Authorized translations of the liturgy exist in Syriac, Arabic, and English.

-The Syriac Orthodox Church, a West Syriac Oriental Orthodox Church, the two services are celebrated.
+In the Syriac Orthodox Church, a West Syriac Oriental Orthodox Church, the two typical matrimonial services are celebrated.
 At the crowning liturgy, the crown is held over the head of the bridegroom by the celebrant, who waves the crown in the shape of a cross.
 After reciting a prayer, the same is done over the bride.
 In the United States and Canada, the phrase "and pronounce you husband and wife" is added to the ceremony.